mwarning/openwrt-examples/README.md

-### Introduction
+# Introduction

 This project contains multiple examples to show how to package an application for [OpenWrt](https://openwrt.org).
-The examples were tested with the LEDE-17.01 release.
-It is a bit unorderly.
+The examples were tested with the OpenWrt-18.06.0 release.

 Feel free to submit new examples and fix errors! :-)

 ## Examples

-example1:
+### example1

 * dummy daemon written in C that forks into background and exits after some (configurable) time.
 * the following files will be installed:
   * /usr/bin/example1